dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 ## Scheduler terms

-Familiarize yourself with these useful terms to help you understand how the dbt Cloud scheduler works.
+Familiarize yourself with these useful terms to help you understand how the job scheduler works.

 | Term | Definition |
 | --- | --- |